TBJ-Team/filmmaker/docs/guide/introduction.md

 # _Introduction_ - The Guide to _Filmmaker_
 Welcome to the guide to Filmmaker.
 This guide will pull you through your first animation in Filmmaker.
 This introduction page serves more of a purpose to sell Filmmaker to people who are reluctant to use Filmmaker, or seem intimidated by it.

-!!! tldr "tl;dr"
-    Filmmaker may be daunting, but it is worth the work.
-This guide will show you how to make your first animation.
+It is also here to answer frequently asked questions that you may have.

 ## Why Filmmaker?
 Using and adding a tool such as Filmmaker to your workflow may be quite daunting, however it comes with several key advantages.